 John From Cincinnati: Season One

 ‘John from Cincinnati’ is set in Imperial Beach, a small surfing community in Southern California not far from the Mexican border.
 The series concentrates on the royal family of surfers, the Yosts.
 Patriarch Mitch (Bruce Greenwood) was one of the old school surfing phenomena back in the day.
-Now, due in part to a leg injury he has retired from the sport.
+Now, due in part to a leg injury, he has retired from the sport.
 He now runs a surf shop in the area with his wife Cissy (Rebecca De Mornay).
-Actually they usually hang out at home and argue while the shop is managed by their employee and family friend Kia (Keala Kennelly).
+They usually hang out at home and argue while the shop is managed by their employee and family friend Kia (Keala Kennelly).
 She used to date Cissy and Mitch’s son Butchie (Brian Van Holt) who was a famous surfer at one time.
-Butchie’s downfall in the sport was his success and he became addicted to narcotics.
+Butchie’s downfall in the sport was his success, and he became addicted to narcotics.
 Fourteen years ago he had a son, Shaun (Greyson Fletcher) with a popular porn star Tina Blake (Chandra West).
-Between the pornography and the drug use Cissy and Mitch have taken custody of Shaun and have been raising him.
-Like his father and grandfather Shaun is a natural surfer with a unique, almost groundbreaking style and form.
-He wants to make it as a professional surfer but his grandparents don’t want to watch history repeat it self.
-For Mitch Surfing should not be commercialized, he believes that it is not just a sport but something spiritual.
-Linc Stark (Luke Perry) is the owner of a successful surf merchandizing company, ‘Stinkweed’.
+Between the pornography and the drug use, Cissy and Mitch have taken custody of Shaun and have been raising him.
+Like his father and grandfather, Shaun is a natural surfer with a unique, almost groundbreaking style and form.
+He wants to make it as a professional surfer, but his grandparents don’t want to watch history repeat itself.
+Mitch Surfing should not be commercialized; he believes that it is not just a sport but something spiritual.
+Linc Stark (Luke Perry) is the owner of a successful surf merchandizing company, ‘Stinkweed.’
 The prospect of having a third generation Yost representing their products is something that Linc has to have.
-He brings in a beautiful aspiring film maker, Cass (Emily Rose) is sent by Linc to seduce Mitch and break him and Cissy up.
+He brings in a beautiful aspiring filmmaker, Cass (Emily Rose) is sent by Linc to seduce Mitch and break him and Cissy up.
 This way it may be possible to sign Shaun.
 This is only one part of the cast and the tip of the iceberg when it comes to the stories.
 We haven’t even gotten to the titular character yet.

 David Milch is one of the most creative people associated with television ever.
-That is a sweeping statement but absolutely true.
-He populated this beachfront world with many of the excellent actors he used in ‘Deadwood’ so the cast and crew went into this project already used to working with each other.
+That is a sweeping statement but true.
+He populated this beachfront world with many of the excellent actors he used in ‘Deadwood,’ so the cast and crew went into this project already used to working with each other.
 He also tapped into the surfing community not only with his co-creator but surfers as actors.
-The prime example of this would be Keala Kennelly, one of the top rated women surfers in the world.
+The prime example of this would be Keala Kennelly, one of the top-rated women surfers in the world.
 As with any Milch project the dialogue is all important.
-This is not a series that can be watched in a casual manner.
+This is not a series that can be watched casually.
 You have to listen to each word; every inflection to even start to understand what is going on.
-Because of this ‘John’ is not an easy series; it takes more dedication than just about anything that has ever been on TV to truly enjoy.
+Because of this ‘John’ is not an easy series; it takes more dedication than just about anything that has ever been on TV to enjoy truly.

-Every single character in this series is draw with exacting detail.
-There are no broad strokes of the brush used here only microscopic attention to the smallest of maters.
+Every single character in this series is drawn with exacting detail.
+There are no broad strokes of the brush used here only microscopic attention to the smallest of matters.
 Mitch is a man who is torn between his love of his family and surfing.
-He can no longer compete because of his enjoy but he never feels as alive as when he is on top of a wave.
+He can no longer compete because of his enjoy, but he never feels as alive as when he is on top of a wave.
 His relationship with Cissy is turbulent.
-They have horrible fights and then make up.
+They have horrible fights and then makeup.
 It doesn’t matter which direction things go as long as there is passion.
-John is the perfect catalyst; changing those he comes into contact with but never showing any change in his own personality.
+John is the perfect catalyst; changing those he comes into contact with but never showing any change in his personality.
 He is there to do his father’s work, nothing more.
 This brings up the spiritual aspects of the series.
 The question that the audience has about John include whether he is the son of God or some angelic messenger.

 HBO can almost be forgiven for canceling this series since they have brought it out on DVD.
-You really have to study this series to get it.
-Now on DVD you can watch again and again and each time you will take away something different.
+You have to study this series to get it.
+Now on DVD, you can watch again and again, and each time you will take away something different.